odo/ramjet/README.md

     noop.
 ```

+On each node `init_once/0` is called, well - once.
+Use it to start any application your handler depends on.

 Within each session, `init/1` is called with an ID starting at 1 and increasing monotonically (also across slaves).

 `init/1` then returns `0` as the initial state, and `handle_task/2` either waits for a while or prints the state, depending on the task.

+`terminate/1` might be used to clean up.

 Note: